SVECTOR-CORPORATION/FAL/README.md

 ## Dataset: FAL-500

-The **FAL-500 dataset** consists of 500 video categories, each containing 5000 video clips.
+The **FAL-500 dataset** consists of 500 video categories.
 This dataset is used for training and evaluating the model's performance in various video classification tasks.

 The dataset includes categories across different domains, such as: